June Goodfield: Life and career

 Goodfield produced and directed a number of scientific films, winning several awards.
 Her 1964 film on the development of the cell theory, The Perfection of Life, won second prize at the Sydney Scientific Film Festival.
 Her five-part television series From the Face of the Earth, broadcast in the United Kingdom and in the United States (as Quest for the Killers) won the British Association for the Advancement of Science Award for the best television series in 1985.

 While at the Rockefeller University she founded International Health and Biomedicine (UK/USA), a not-for-profit organisation whose objective was to enhance public understanding of science and its impact on global health problems.

 Goodfield wrote several books on the history of her native Sussex, including Deans Place (2006) and Stanmer & the Pelhams (2007) and Wingrove and the Churchill Connection, in collaboration with fellow historian Peter Robinson.

 Her work Rivers of Time: Why is everyone talking to Philippa?
-(2008) was inspired by a seventeenth-century memorial on the island of Nevis.
-In the sixteenth century, women rarely had dedicated memorials in their own right.
+(2008) was inspired by a seventeenth-century memorial on the Caribbean island of Nevis.
+In the seventeenth century, women rarely had dedicated memorials in their own right.
 The discovery of a marker tablet in the lee of Saddle Hill, at the southern end of Nevis, giving the name of a woman who died in 1683, triggered a quest lasting many years.
 Nevis is a small island that has been influential in the history of both Great Britain and America, with links to Alexander Hamilton, Lord Nelson, and Diana, Princess of Wales.
 The mystery of the marker tablet is now solved; her book is being made into a film.

 In September 2008, Goodfield participated in the launch of a new personal and social history recording website called the Times of My Life.
 She gave a speech on the importance of leaving a written legacy behind and was joined at the event by World War II singer Dame Vera Lynn and actor and explorer Brian Blessed.